-In January 2019, our IND application for AMT-130 was cleared by the FDA, thereby enabling us to initiate our planned Phase I/II clinical study.
-The Phase I/II study is expected to be a randomized, double-arm, blinded, imitation surgery-controlled trial conducted at three surgical sites in the U.S., with at least two non-surgical sites.
-The primary objective of the study is to evaluate the safety, tolerability and efficacy of AMT-130 at two doses.
+In January 2019, our IND application for AMT-130 was cleared by the FDA.
+The Phase I/II protocol is a randomized, imitation surgery-controlled, double-blinded study conducted at three surgical sites, and multiple referring, non-surgical sites in the U.S. The primary objective of the study is to evaluate the safety, tolerability and efficacy of AMT-130 at two doses.
+In the fourth quarter of 2019, we initiated patient screening.
+Additionally, cGMP clinical material has been manufactured at our Lexington facility and has been released for shipment.